 Hawaii Emergency Management Agency (HI-EMA) Business Resource Center Annexes (2017)

 ReadyZoneHQ developed the Business Resource Center (BRC) Annex to assist the Hawaii Emergency Management Agency (HI-EMA) with the challenge of connecting public and private entities across industries and sectors to develop and enhance industry and sector resilience in Hawaii after a catastrophic event.

 The BRC Annex addresses the HI-EMA Business Resource Center’s role in supporting the recovery of the private sector following a disaster.
 The annex identifies key business programs and services that may be available to support business recovery and to establish how the county, state, federal and non‐profit agencies administering these programs coordinate to help business owners navigate and access these resources.

-The annex reflects the BRC mission, which is to serve as a physical and virtual space where government and the private sector collaborate to share resources and information before, during and after a disaster.
+The annex reflects the BRC mission, which is to serve as a physical and virtual space where the government and the private sector collaborate to share resources and information before, during, and after a disaster.

 ReadyzoneHQ assisted the Hawaii Emergency Management Agency (HI-EMA) to develop a required 2.5-hour, professionally narrated, computer-based orientation course for the State Emergency Response Team, which includes, HI-EMA staff, Emergency Management Officers and Emergency Support Function representatives.
 The course was created to meet state department emergency management training requirements and included the following topics:

 - An introduction to emergency management

 - Hawaii’s hazards and vulnerabilities